TheJumpCloud/jcapi-go/v1/docs/SystemusersApi.md

 > string SystemusersResetmfa(ctx, id, xApiKey, optional)
 Reset a system user's MFA token

-This endpoint allows you to reset the MFA TOTP token for a specified system user.
-This will result in a user being required to complete the setup of their MFA TOTP token via an email notification sent from Jumpcloud.
-Please be aware, that until MFA setup is complete, a user may be locked out of systems or applications.
-Please refer to our [Knowledge Base Article](https://support.jumpcloud.com/customer/en/portal/articles/2443975-how-to-enable-multifactor-authentication-for-the-jumpcloud-user-portal) on setting up MFA for more information.   #### Sample Request  ``` curl -X POST \\   https://console.jumpcloud.com/api/systemusers/{UserID}/resetmfa \\   -H 'x-api-key: {API_KEY}'  ```
+This endpoint allows you to reset the MFA TOTP token for a specified system user and put them in an MFA enrollment period.
+This will result in the user being prompted to setup MFA when logging into userportal.
+Please be aware that if the user does not complete MFA setup before the `exclusionUntil` date, they will be locked out of any resources that require MFA.
+Please refer to our [Knowledge Base Article](https://support.jumpcloud.com/customer/en/portal/articles/2959138-using-multifactor-authentication-with-jumpcloud) on setting up MFA for more information.   #### Sample Request  ``` curl -X POST \\   https://console.jumpcloud.com/api/systemusers/{UserID}/resetmfa \\   -H 'x-api-key: {API_KEY}' \\   -H 'Content-Type: application/json' \\   -d '{\"exclusion\": true, \"exclusionUntil\": \"{date-time}\"}'     ```

 ### Required Parameters